patrickschulz/openPCells/README.md

 This will install a menu in layout editor called `openPCells` at the last place before the `help` menu in the layout editor.
 You have to restart virtuoso or execute the four lines in that order in your CIW to activate the menu.
 It is important that the variables `OPCTech`, `OPCPath` and
 `OPCExec` are defined, so don't think you can skip these and hard-code the path.
+There is an example file that you can modify and load in your
+`.cdsinit` in `interface/virtuoso/cdsinit.il.sample`

 <!---
 # Technology translation and mapping